 3) Proper recording of cash expenses

-Many businesses in the country are labor intensive and wages of unorganized labor are generally paid in cash.
+Many businesses in the country are labour intensive and wages of unorganized labour are generally paid in cash.
 Factory floor & other indirect wages account for at least 40% of your manufacturing expenses and improper recording of such payments result in higher profits as a consequence of under-recording of expenses, thus resulting in the higher amount of taxes.
 For example, in a factory around 50k a month paid as loading and unloading charges remain unrecorded due to non-maintenance of the proper register.
 This results in under recording of expenses by 600k, leading to extra payment of taxes by 180k (assuming a tax rate of flat 30%).
 Proper cash receipts with signature/thumb impressions of laborers should be maintained with wages register so that proper deduction of the same can be claimed.

 4) Stock Valuation

 Stock is normally valued at cost, but stock which has short shelf life should be valued on the principle of Cost or NRV whichever is lower.
 Net Realizable Value provides the actual realizable value of stock and hence, prevents the stock from getting overvalued, which ultimately reduces taxes.
 However, the practice of such valuation should be consistent throughout the years to avoid the unwanted attention of the income tax officials.